PoglyApp/pogly-documentation/install/docker.md

 ## Usage
 Once the container is running you can visit http://localhost in your browser.
 Select **Custom** and input the following:
 - Custom domain: `ws://localhost`
+    - If you set the Docker container run on a different port than 80, the custom domain needs to be `ws://localhost:PORT`.
 - Module name: `pogly`

 Once connected, proceed with [first time setup](/use/firstTimeSetup.md).